 In this case the recipient has just to accept the sending of the transaction code and automatically receives a SMS on the phone number which has been chosen by the sender.

-There are two ways to sign with a biometric signature in eSignAnyWhere:
+There are following options available to sign with a biometric signature in eSignAnyWhere:

-- Browser with SIGNificant SignOnPhone App for iOS, Android and Windows
+- SignAnyWhere Viewer (in a Web Browser) in combination with the SIGNificant SignOnPhone App for iOS, Android and Windows

 The Biometric Signature requires a smartphone or tablet with the SIGNificant SignOnPhone App.
 The App is used to record the biometric signature.
 The smartphone or tablet is required because of security reasons to ensure high encryption and security of the biometric data.
 The App is available for free download in the App-Stores of iOS, Android and Windows.